Rhinoplasty Surgery Procedure: Step by StepFacial Plastic Surgery

 - Wear front-closure clothes and avoid wearing tight and uncomfortable clothes;

 - Avoid wearing makeup and jewelry on the day of the operation;

 - Ask a family member or a friend to be your caregiver when you are in the hospital.

 How Long Is a Rhinoplasty Surgery?

-Generally, open rhinoplasty takes almost three hours, and closed rhinoplasty takes between one to two hours.
+Generally, open rhinoplasty takes almost three hours, and closed rhinoplasty takes one to two hours.
 It also takes two to three hours to regain consciousness in the recovery room.
 Since this cosmetic nose surgery is mainly done under general anesthesia, your vital signs will be monitored in the post-anesthesia care unit (PACU) for a couple of hours.
 Then, you will be transferred to the general ward, where you should stay a night.
 The next day, the doctor will check your nose, and if everything is normal, you will be discharged.

 What Should I Expect After Getting Rhinoplasty?

 For a few days after rhinoplasty surgery, your nose is stuffed, and you cannot breathe through it; however, you should avoid inserting a cotton swab or finger inside your nose as it causes injury and more swelling.
 Also, while the tip of your nose is numb for a few days, the skin of other parts of the nose is itchy and painful.
 Remember that the nasal skin is sensitive to touch for a couple of days after the nose surgery, so scratching or hitting it will cause more pain.
 It probably takes a few months for your nasal skin to return entirely to normal after rhinoplasty.

 When the splints are removed, your healthcare provider will teach you how to tape your nose.
-You should constantly tape your nose for the next few months to achieve the best results from your nose surgery.
+To achieve the best results, you should constantly tape your nose after rhinoplasty for the next few months.